-- No deparaffinization and hydration steps.
-Put slides straight into QuatroSol I solution. - Avoid allowing the solution to boil over as this may cause the tissue to come off the slide or the tissue to dry out. - Non-specific staining in the negative control can be due to the exposure of endogenous biotin.
+- 2. Non-specific staining in the negative control can be due to the exposure of endogenous biotin.
 Over retrieval can sometimes result in high background due to the detection system or excess antibody.
-In that case further dilution of the antibody may be necessary.
-Including an additional avidin-biotin block should prevent staining of the exposed biotin. - If positive control gives optimum signal, negative control shows no background and test slide gives negative or weak signal, a fixative other than neutral buffered formalin mayhave been used.
-In order to obtain the best signal under these circumstances, optimization of antigen retrieval conditions is recommended. - Refer to appropriate antibody and detection system inserts for pattern and intensity of staining with different antibodies. - Contact Diagnostic BioSystems Technical Support at (925) 484-3350, extension 2, techsupport@dbiosys.com or your local distributor to report unusual staining.
+In that case further titration of the antibody may be necessary.
+Including an additional avidin-biotin block should prevent staining of the exposed biotin. - 3.
+If positive control gives optimum signal, negative control shows no background and test slide gives negative or weak signal, a different fixative might have been used.
+In order to obtain the best signal in tissue sections fixed with a different fixative, optimization of antigen retrieval conditions is recommended. - 4.
+Refer to appropriate antibody and detection system inserts for pattern and intensity of staining with different antibodies. - Contact Diagnostic BioSystems Technical Support at (925) 484-3350, extension 2, techsupport@dbiosys.com or your local distributor to report unusual staining.